wlcosta/GPS-Trackers-Manuals/README.md

 You'll be able to find in here a lot of great information.
 If you don't, you can always look in other great places, like *GPS Orange*, which has a great variety of posts.

+Unfortunately, some documents are in Brazilian Portuguese, since it was obtained through local sellers.